 5) Make sure everyone can participate

-One of the reasons traditions fosters cohesion is because everyone participates.
+One of the reasons traditions foster cohesion is because everyone participates.
 Choose traditions that require the participation of everyone.
-Let the children decide the menu, help prepare meals or d the cooking, choose films or board games, set the table, help make take-away boxes…the list is endless.
+Let the children decide the menu, help prepare meals or do the cooking, choose films or board games, set the table, help make take-away boxes…the list is endless.

 6) Be flexible

-So the idea you thought would be great is just not turning out to be that great with your family?
+So the idea you thought would be awesome is turning out to be a real nightmare?
 Let it go.
-If no one is looking forward to the family tradition, it’s a sign it’s time to change.
+If no one is looking forward to the family tradition, it’s a sign that it is time to change.

 Don’t procrastinate.
 The more you procrastinate, the more likely you are to do nothing.
 There are so many traditions that you can start right now.
 Search the internet for family traditions that suit you.
 Look for ideas from family and friends.

 I love hearing about people’s favorite family traditions so please tell me about yours in the comments section below.